rickhellenthal/DevDays-BotFramework-Workshop/Labs/Lab02.md

 Now that we have some intents set up we can train our LUIS application to try to assign incoming utterances to its known intents.
 When this finished, you can test the model by pressing `Test`.

 -   Click `Train` to train your LUIS model
--   Publish your LUIS model by pressing `Publish`, select production.
+-   Publish your LUIS model by pressing `Publish` and selecting `production`.

 -   Navigate to the `Manage` tab, under `Azure Resources`, copy the following values:
     -   Primary key (in blue)